 The start of every Do Re...
-ME! class begins by singing the C major scale, with glockenspiel accompaniment, using solfege (do, re, mi, fa, sol, la, ti, do) syllables and the corresponding hand symbols, taken from the Kodály method, which is an approach to music education that was developed in Hungary during the mid-twentieth century by Zoltan Kodaly.
+ME! class begins by singing the C major scale, with glockenspiel accompaniment, using solfege (do, re, mi, fa, sol, la, ti, do) syllables and the corresponding hand symbols developed by John Curwen, but popularized in their use in the Kodály method, which is an approach to music education that was developed in Hungary during the mid-twentieth century by Zoltan Kodaly.
 I like to use these hand signs with the children in order for them to “visualize” what the note or tone is doing.
 Is it going up?
 Is it going down?
 The association of the sound of the note, with the image and position of the sign, and the muscle memory of actually making the sign, creates a solid understanding of the scale (please see diagram below of the symbols).

 The objective of this program is to make this first introduction to the wonderful world of classical music a joyful social experience.
 The benefits of, and skills which are acquired from, early exposure to music in a group setting are immeasurable.
 If, in time, the children go on to instrumental study, I hope that participation in this program will make their initial instrumental learning easier.
 However, as important as it is for me to give your children a music education, it is MOST important that they experience joy while doing so – and that is the ultimate goal.